Traveling with Teens - Less Angst, More ThanksTeens,travel,Night Life, Travel agent,teen travel, drinking age,law,travel consultant

 They'll Love It When a Good Plan Comes Together

 Planning is an important step of every vacation.
 If you want to plan a trip your teenager will get excited about, the solution is easy: get them involved with the planning.
 Your teen will enjoy sifting through the guidebooks with you or researching activities online.
-Bring them to your travel agent's office and urge them to ask as many questions as they like.
+Bring them to your travel advisor's office and urge them to ask as many questions as they like.

 Brainstorm with your entire family and listen to their input.
-Your teen may surprise you with some of things he or she might like to do on vacation.
+Your teen may surprise you with some of the things he or she might like to do on vacation.
 The more you show that you are listening, the more your teen will come forth with ideas.
 Take their interests into consideration, whether it's their love of the outdoors, history or music.

 Once the family plan is in place, keep your teen involved by putting them in charge of at least one aspect of the trip.
 If they're good with maps, make them the navigator.
 Do they have an eye for photos?
 Make them the official vacation photographer, in charge of not only taking photos during the trip, but also of compiling the album once you return.
 They will enjoy the responsibility of the project and the trust you give them to accomplish it.